Taishō Roman (song): Music video

-An accompanying music video of "Taishō Roman" was premiered on September 16, 2021.
-The duo released a teaser video of the song on September 13, showing Ikura's voice reading a passages from the based novel Taishō Romance.
-For the music video, the characters were designed by Eisaku Kubonouchi, artwork was handled by Shinji Kimura, and collaborated with NTT Docomo's new project Quadratic Playground.
-The virtual reality music video, created by Quadratic Playground, was released on October 26.
+An accompanying music video of "Taishō Roman" premiered on September 16, 2021.
+The duo released a teaser video of the song on September 13, showing Ikura's voice reading passages from the based novel Taishō Romance.
+For the music video, the characters were designed by Eisaku Kubonouchi, Shinji Kimura was the art director, and collaborated with NTT Docomo's project Quadratic Playground.
+The virtual reality music video, created by Quadratic Playground, was uploaded on October 26.

 Synopsis

-The "Taishō Roman" music video begins with a vivid background, showing Tokito, a boy who wears contemporary clothes, and Chiyoko, a girl who wears Taishō-era kimono, reading a letter with a showy background of kimono pattern, clocks, and household electric appliances flying past behind them.
+The music video begins with a vivid background, showing Tokito, a boy who wears contemporary clothes, and Chiyoko, a girl who wears Taishō-era kimono, reading a letter with a showy background of kimono pattern, clocks, and household electric appliances flying past behind them.
 Then, they read it on the street in their era, Reiwa, and Taishō.
 The background is changed between a modern railway carriage switch and a wood-paneled railway carriage, shown they read a letter in the end.

 After that, Tokito turns around to see the giant clock pointing to 11:58 in the background, which is the time that the Great Kantō earthquake occurred.
 Suddenly, he runs across the showy background and throws a letter into the door being close.
 Later, he walks crestfallenly, showing the black lyrics on white background.
 The door opened to show the letter is sent to Chiyoko.
 She read it and run to throw her reply letter sent to him.
 He reads the letter while standing on the hour hand of a clock and meet Chiyoko, which stands on the minute hand.
 Finally, the pair runs towards each other and embraces, but as quickly, the music video ended up with Chiyoko fading from an explosion of light.